 A team shortage presents a major challenge for your small business.
 Unfortunately, it’s not always avoidable, but there are many ways you can weather the storm.
 To take care of it adequately, offering support and finding solutions is the best way to avoid stress.

 The next time you face a worker shortage, implement these tips to help you keep operations steady.
-These strategies can assist you in making it throughout the days until you can fully restore your marketing team.
+These strategies can assist you in making it through the days until you can fully restore your marketing team.

 About the Author